GSA/digitalgov.gov/content/resources/an-introduction-github.md

 ## How Do I Speak GitHub?

-During the video, Carpenter defines some of the common terms teams will need to understand when using GitHub.
+There are some common terms teams will need to understand when using GitHub.
 They are:

 - **Git** &mdash; a tool that allows developers and others to use version control
 - **GitHub** &mdash; one of many web interfaces for using Git